 - 1 Prepare a list of job-to-date cost information, detailed by cost code and cost type, for each open job.
 You should use the information from your last closed accounting period.
-If you are changing the coding format of your cost codes from your previous system, indicate the new cost codes to use for each entry. - 2 In Job Cost Options, clear the Post to G/L for Direct Cost Transactions and Post to G/L for Billing & Cash Receipt Transactions check boxes.
-The job-to-date conversion information to be entered should not be posted to the general ledger. - 3 Set the Job Cost accounting date to the last day of the last closed accounting period. - In Job Posting Entry, enter a separate batch of direct cost entries for each job.
+If you are changing the coding format of your cost codes from your previous system, indicate the new cost codes to use for each entry. - In Job Cost Options, clear the Post to G/L for Direct Cost Transactions and Post to G/L for Billing & Cash Receipt Transactions check boxes.
+The job-to-date conversion information to be entered should not be posted to the general ledger. - 3 Set the Job Cost accounting date to the last day of the last closed accounting period. - 4 In Job Posting Entry, enter a separate batch of direct cost entries for each job.
 Enter a separate entry with the job-to-date units (quantity) and job-to-date cost for each cost code and/or cost type detail.
-If each job contains a large number of cost code and/or cost type detail, update each batch separately. - 5 If the Accounts Receivable module is not integrated with Job Cost, use Job Posting Entry to enter billing and cash receipt transactions for each job up to the last closed accounting period.
-Do not enter any billing or cash receipts that should be recorded in the current accounting period. - 6 If the Accounts Receivable module is integrated with Job Cost, use Job Billing Entry to enter all invoices that have been billed to outstanding jobs.
-Use Accounts Receivable Cash Receipts Entry to enter cash receipts for job invoices.
-If Job Cost is integrated with the General Ledger module, you must use General Journal Entry to back out these general ledger postings generated for these transactions to prevent double posting of information previously recorded. - Additionally, if invoices relating to job billing are entered in the Accounts Receivable module before the installation of Job Cost, reverse these invoices using the Adjustment feature in Accounts Receivable Invoice Data Entry before recording the job invoices.
-This prevents doubling the invoice information in the Accounts Receivable module. - 7 If work-in-process accounting is being used, the initial job billing entries generate postings to the General Ledger module that adjust the appropriate work-in-process accounts with the total accumulated costs for each job.
-You must use General Journal Entry to back out these general ledger postings to prevent double posting of information previously recorded.
+If each job contains a large number of cost code and/or cost type detail, update each batch separately. - If the Accounts Receivable module is not integrated with Job Cost, use Job Posting Entry to enter billing and cash receipt transactions for each job up to the last closed accounting period.
+Do not enter any billing or cash receipts that should be recorded in the current accounting period.